Kaneez Fathima: CAA Protest

+Position held

 Controversy

-Kaneez Fatima had purchased 22 acres of agricultural land near Gulbarga.
+Fatima had purchased 22 acres of agricultural land near Gulbarga.
 S K Kantha, the former minister, had filed a complaint alleging that the purchase was illegal and violated Karnataka Land Reforms Act, 1961.
 The Act prohibits the purchase of agricultural land by any person other than an agriculturist.
 The Gulbarga tahsildar, in his report to the Assistant Commissioner, stated that Qamar ul Islam runs schools and owns commercial complexes and hence the income of Fatima exceeded Rs two lakh per annum.
 The Assistant Commissioner set aside the purchase of land by Fatima with an observation that the purchaser had violated the provisions of the Karnataka Land Reforms Act.
 He has directed the tahsildar to take over the land and mention Karnataka Government as the owner of the land.